-The Atomic Sub Frame scuba diving mask with a prescription lens is so durable that it carries a lifetime warranty against frame breakage.
-Although this brings the price up a little higher than the other prescription dive masks.
+The Atomic Sub Frame prescription dive mask with a prescription lens is so durable that it carries a lifetime warranty against frame breakage.
+Although this brings the price up a little higher than the other prescription scuba masks.
 This mask comes with UltraClear lenses which are a new and exciting optical quality glass providing exception clarity and high light transmission.
 There is no color distortion with this lens as you may find with standard lenses.
 An excellent choice for someone looking for a long-term purchase and the best underwater view.

 Exceptional Field of View & High Quality